 CATHERINE KYUNGEUN LEE _ director

 Catherine Lee is a filmmaker and a humanitarian worker with experience in 18 countries across Africa, Asia, and Latin America.
-Born in South Korea, she dedicated her studies at Yale and Harvard universities and a decade of professional work to policies and international projects addressing injustices.
+Born in South Korea, she dedicated her studies at Yale and Harvard Universities and a decade of professional work to policies and projects addressing injustices.

-With increasing dismay and anger, Catherine saw social change projects fail over and over again.
-Concluding that hearts must be moved for sustaining behavior change, she left full-time employment to try storytelling via film.
+With increasing dismay and anger, Catherine saw failure over and over again.
+Concluding that hearts must be moved for sustaining social change, she left a prestigious international organization to try storytelling.
 In addition to 9at38, her directorial debut, Lee has produced films for European, Asian, and American broadcast outlets.
-Her latest independent project is a feature documentary about South Sudanese who come together across warring ethnic lines to mobilize for peace in their country, "the world's youngest and most broken."
+Her current project is SEEDS OF A NATION, a feature documentary about a former child soldier turned Harvard graduate who brings together young leaders from warring tribes in his country, the world's youngest and "most broken."

 T.R.
 BOYCE JR. _ producer